drwahyudi/drwahyudi.github.io/code/gee-bs/index.md

 <h3>Calculate the NDVI for slecting windows in determining radar bounce values</h3>

 First of all, generate an NDVI image which then will be draped above the Satellite image.
-This is to ensure that the polygons that we use in this analysis do not exceed the channel bank, hence resulting in distorded signal in radar bounce due to vegetation.
+This is to ensure that the polygons that we use in this analysis do not exceed the channel bank, hence resulting in distorted signal in radar bounce due to vegetation.

 ```java